kalbfled/kalbfled.github.io/casting.md

 ### Role 2: Scabs (man 20-26)

+**This part has been cast.**

 Scabs is firm believer in magic, which is in all things and moves through all things.
 He has some misguided optimism--the feeling that he knows the truth about everything.
 At his core, he is a pretty alright dude who cares about others deeply.
 He believes that the magic/universe will work everything out for good and that he doesn't really have to worry too much.

-#### How to audition
+#### ~~How to audition~~

-Please recite this dialogue on video:
+~~Please recite this dialogue on video:~~

-> Yeah, my dad told me about the magic.
+> ~~Yeah, my dad told me about the magic.
 A long time ago, somebody figured out that if you made this specific shape out of specific materials, and if you got going at a certain speed, then magically, the world would let you fly.
-I think the magic part is like unseen forces let us do the actual act of flight, but you still need all the other stuff too.
+I think the magic part is like unseen forces let us do the actual act of flight, but you still need all the other stuff too.~~

 ### Role 3: Lacy (woman 18-25)